Skip to content

 What a Case Decoder Actually Looks Like

 This is from a real DWI case.
 Names, case numbers, and dates have been changed.
 The questions, communication tools, and action plan are real.
-The attorney hadn't addressed most of what we found.
+Most of what we documented hadn't yet surfaced in the defendant's attorney conversations.

 CASE DECODER REPORT